containernetworking/cni.dev/README.md

 # Versioning the CNI website

-The current website version should always be one plus the [containernetworking/plugins](https://github.com/containernetworking/plugins) repo’s most recent version as the website is a continuously deployed and often updated version of the documentation.
-The main, current version of the site is always the most up to date version of the documentation.
+The current website version should always be in sync with the [containernetworking/plugins](https://github.com/containernetworking/plugins) repo’s master branch as this website is its continuously deployed documentation.
+The current version of the site should always the most up to date version of the documentation.

 ## Creating a new version

-To create a new version from the current main branch, the process is as follows.
+To create a new version from the main branch, the process is as follows.

-For this example, v0.8.7 is the current main branch version, and will be frozen into its own version.
+For this example, v0.8.7 is "Current" in the main branch, and will be frozen into its own version.
 The new version for the site’s main branch will be v0.8.8, but will be listed as `Current`.

 ### Create new branch & update version